-Octavius was close to his nearest sister Sophia, who referred to Octavius "her son", and went with her and their siblings, Elizabeth and Edward to Eastborne on the Sussex coast, where he could take the fresh seaside air during the summer of 1780.
+Octavius was close to his dearest sister Sophia, who referred to Octavius as "her son", and went with her and their siblings, Elizabeth and Edward to Eastbourne on the Sussex coast, where he could take the fresh seaside air during the summer of 1780.

 Unfortunately, Alfred became sick and was taken to Deal with his nurse Lady Charlotte Finch to recover.
 It was hoped that the fresh sea air and bathing in the water would improve his condition.
 Whilst there, Alfred endeared himself to many, including an old woman whom he waved to.
 His face and his eyelids had eruptions from the smallpox inoculation and his chest was giving him trouble.
 On his return to Windsor in August 1782, the doctors examined him and realized that the child had only weeks to live.

 After suffering bouts of fever and continuing problems with his chest, Prince Alfred died on 20 August 1782, at Windsor Castle was not even two years old.
 Although the household did not go into mourning, as this was not prescribed for royal children younger than fourteen, his parents took their loss badly.
 According to Lady Charlotte Finch, the Queen "cried vastly" and was "very much hurt by her loss and the King also."

 Alfred was buried at Westminster Abbey, his father the king continued to dwell on his death, and the sight of Alfred's posthumous portrait in a family painting by Thomas Gainsborough nearly a year after his death reduced his three eldest sisters to tears.